msergiy87/phone_cisco_6921/README.md

 ```
  - minimumRingVolume - minimum volume of the phone's ringer.
 A number between 0 (off) to 15 (full).

 ##### 7) URL to use when the directories or contacts key is pressed.
-Set folder, the web server documentroot, where you store phonebook xml file.
+Set folder, the web server DocumentRoot, where you store phonebook xml file.
 ```
 <directoryURL>http://ASTERISK_SERVER_IP/phonebook.xml</directoryURL>
 ```

 ##### 8) Set transport protocol.
-As I'm using not relable network infrastructure so I use TCP for transport.
+As I'm using not reliable network infrastructure, so I use TCP for transport.
 As you can, use UDP, it faster.
 ```
 <transportLayerProtocol>4</transportLayerProtocol>
 ```